The Canvas

 Context menus

 Right-click (or long-press on mobile) on nodes, edges, or the canvas background to access context-sensitive actions.
 Node context menus let you edit, delete, duplicate, nest, and connect.
 Edge context menus let you flip direction, insert a node on the edge, or delete.
-Canvas context menus let you create new thoughts, paste, or change layout.
+Canvas context menus let you create new thoughts, paste, add a color region (in the free/Manual layout only), or change layout.